AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-microsoft.md

 * To select images from your [!UICONTROL Asset Library], click **[!UICONTROL Asset Library]** and select the images.

-**[!UICONTROL Videos]:** (Optional) At least one, and up to five, [!DNL YouTube] videos that are at least 10 seconds long.
-You can either enter URLs or select them from your [!UICONTROL Asset Library] -- but not both in the same operation.
+**[!UICONTROL Logos]:** At least one logo.
+You can include up to five.
+See the [[!DNL Microsoft Advertising] asset guidelines](https://help.ads.microsoft.com/#apex/ads/en/60204/0).
+You can either upload images or select them from your [!UICONTROL Asset Library] &mdash; but not both in the same operation.

-* To enter URLs:
+* To upload images:

-  1. On the [!UICONTROL Enter Video Url] tab, enter an URL.
+  1. On the [!UICONTROL Upload from Device] tab, click **[!UICONTROL +]** and select images from your device or network.

-  1. (Optional) To add another URL, click **[!UICONTROL + Add]** and enter the URL.
+  1. For each image:

+     1. Select the aspect ratio.

+     1. Drag and position the crop box as necessary to select the viewable part of the image, and resize the viewable part of the image as necessary when possible.

+     1. (Optional) Select additional aspect ratios, and optionally reposition and resize the image as necessary for each selected aspect ratio.

+        One asset is created for each selected aspect ratio.

+     1. Click **[!UICONTROL Proceed]**.

+  1. When you're finished specifying images, click **[!UICONTROL Upload]**.

-* To select videos from your [!UICONTROL Asset Library], click **[!UICONTROL Asset Library]** and select the videos.
+* To select images from your [!UICONTROL Asset Library], click **[!UICONTROL Asset Library]** and select the images.

-**[!UICONTROL Headlines]:** At least three, and up to five, short headlines with a maximum of 30 characters each.
-At least one headline must be at least 15 characters or less.
-If the campaign-level option to enable final URL expansion is set within [!DNL Microsoft Advertising], then [!DNL Microsoft Advertising] replaces this value with a custom headline based on the landing page content.

- You can either enter text or select assets from your [!UICONTROL Asset Library] -- but not both in the same operation.
+**[!UICONTROL Headlines]:** At least three, and up to 15, short headlines with a maximum of 30 characters each.
+You can either enter text or select assets from your [!UICONTROL Asset Library] &mdash; but not both in the same operation.

 * To enter text: